False Rumors About Feral Swine Enforcement - Setting the Record Straight

 The DNR has not arrested anybody in enforcing the order.
 The DNR will continue to work with property owners on a voluntary basis wherever possible.

 The Invasive Species Order is not an attack on farms.
 In fact, the order is intended to protect Michigan farms.
 The animals at issue are not traditional farm pigs.
-The Invasive Species Order prohibits a particular species, Sus scrofa Linnaeus, commonly known as Russian boars, Eurasian wild boars, or razorbacks.
+The Invasive Species Order prohibits a particular species, Sus scrofa Linnaeus, commonly known as Russian boars, Eurasian wild boars or razorbacks.
 This species is the terrestrial equivalent of Asian carp.
 The swine are incredibly destructive omnivores that destroy wildlife habitat and carry diseases that threaten domestic hogs, other livestock, wildlife and people.
-The owners of heritage pigs are not affected unless they own a Russian boar or Eurasian wild boar or a hybrid of a Russian boar or Eurasian wild boar.
+The owners of heritage pigs are not affected unless they own a Russian boar or a hybrid of a Russian boar.